business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Hardware and Installation

-All GPS fleet management services we reviewed offer plug-and-play hardware, including the trackers themselves.
+All GPS fleet tracking services we reviewed offer plug-and-play hardware, including the trackers themselves.
 They plug into the OBD-II port on your vehicle.
 With most providers, it takes around 10 minutes to install a device and connect it to the software.
 You can move GPS trackers between vehicles at any time.

-Some providers offer hard-wired trackers.
+Some providers offer hardwired trackers.
 They require professional installation, often at an additional cost.
 They are less prone to tampering and do not require as much maintenance.

 Driver Safety and Performance